 Biology

 Biology, literally translated, means the study of life and living organisms.
-During the past centuries Biology has changed from concentrating on the classification of living organisms to looking at how they function.
+The aim of the department is to stimulate the students’ natural curiosity in the living world and to learn to respect living organisms and their environment.
+During the past centuries Biology has changed greatly from studying the form and function of living organisms to understanding the complex mechanisms that under pins the processes that we often take for granted.
 Over this time, we have discovered much about our anatomy its susceptibility to disease, the requirements of plants which we are all dependent upon, the biochemical basis of cells and ultimately the structure of the molecule of life, DNA.
 Advances in knowledge have raised new issues.
-As people strive to lead healthier lives and live longer, the population increases, placing greater demands upon the environment and resources.
+As people strive to lead healthier lives and live longer, the human population increases, placing greater demands upon the environment and resources.
 Fears over techniques used in genetic engineering and the moral dilemmas over its implementation are important issues for us all to deal with.
+Biology as a subject continues to change and it is important that students are aware of the numerous issues that affect living organisms today and into the future.

 The beginning of the 21st century is an exciting time to study Biology.
 New techniques and advances in molecular biology and genetics are revolutionizing the way we diagnose, treat, and cure disease, or catch criminals.
 Our greater understanding of the nature of different organisms and how they interact are enabling us to improve strategies for managing the biodiversity of life on our planet, or meet our demise.
 The applications of Biological knowledge will in one way or another affect every person on Earth.
 Studying Biology aims to improve the understanding of these issues and promote the respect that we should have for the planet and all species that live on it.
-The aim of the Biology department at Lancaster Royal Grammar School is to develop individual students to their full potential, to educate them about the living world and the need to respect living organisms and their environment.

 Staff Overview